 Avoid fruit juice

-Avoid giving fruit juice.
-It is not good for your child’s teeth.
+Avoid giving your child fruit juice.
+It is not good for their teeth.

 If you are giving fruit juice, limit it to 100mls and dilute well with water.
-It is better to give your child whole pieces of fruit instead.
+It is better to give your child whole pieces of fruit.
 Make sure the fruit is a safe size for your child to eat.

 Orange juice and vitamin C